 Remote workforces are becoming a more common way of working today.
 As more companies outsource their labor, they are starting to adopt this type of working method.
-Not only are these workers more available to companies, but they are also more productive, as they can work from any location and still get their work done.
+Since these workers are more available to companies, they’ve become a popular way for businesses to conduct some of their operations.

 Without having to worry about traveling far, they simply set up a workspace in their homes and furnish it with office furniture so they can get to work without any discomfort.
 That is just one of the many causes for why so many workers have taken a liking to doing work the same way.
 However, the remote workforce does come with some risks.